day50-dev/Streamdown/README.md

 ![doggie](https://github.com/user-attachments/assets/81c43983-68cd-40c1-b1d5-aa3a52004504)

 ### Supports hyperlinks (OSC 8) and clipboard (OSC 52)
-The operational `Clipboard` feature puts the final codeblock into your clipboard.
+The optional `Clipboard` feature puts the final codeblock into your clipboard.
 See below for details.

 [links.webm](https://github.com/user-attachments/assets/a5f71791-7c58-4183-ad3b-309f470c08a3)